TabularEditor/TabularEditor/docs/Importing-Tables.md

 - `TabularEditor_IgnoreMissingSourceColumn`: Tabular Editor will ignore an apparently missing source column for this specific column.

 The flags impact schema checking through both the UI and the CLI.

+### Treating warnings as errors

+By default, the CLI will report an error when a partition query could not be executed, or when the imported table contains a column that does not match any column in the source query.
+The CLI will report a warning when a column's data type does not match the column in the source query, or if the source query contains columns that are not mapped to any columns in the imported table.
+The CLI will also report a warning when source queries of different partitions on the same table, do not return the same columns.

+Starting with Tabular Editor version 2.14.1, you can change the behaviour of the CLI such that all warnings as listed above are reported as errors.
+To do this, add the following annotation at the **model** level:

+- `TabularEditor_SchemaCheckNoWarnings`: Causes Tabular Editor to treat all schema check warnings as errors.

 ## Azure Active Directory with MFA